No. 1 Shaker bests Saratoga; on to Class AA championship

 HALFMOON, NY (NEWS10) — The Shaker girls soccer team entered sectionals as not only the top team in Section II, Class AA, but the No. 1 team in the state.
-The Blue Bison have proved why this postseason; they advanced to the Class AA championship game after a 4-2 victory over fifth-seeded Saratoga Springs Tuesday night.
+The Blue Bison have proved deserving of that ranking this postseason; they advanced to the Class AA championship game after a 4-2 victory over fifth-seeded Saratoga Springs Tuesday night.

 The game got off to a wild start.
 In the 23rd minute of the first half, Saratoga’s Keegan Reinhart had an opportunity to score right in front of Shaker’s net.
 The ball was just out of her reach to get a shot off, and rolled to Shaker’s Alina Lagace.
 As Lagace tried to control the ball, she accidentally scored on her own goal, putting the Blue Streaks out in front 1-0.